00fox/Ds2vJoy/README.md

 - ACTIVE_MOUSE: use to bring the chosen mouse
   - from the bottom group of checkboxes into the timestamp
   - and/or make it responsive to the toggle
+  - Mouse movement stops if source is disconnected to prevent uncontrollable behavior (but you can still use it if you haven't specified a joystick as the source)
 - SAVE_POSITION: save the mouse position, each mapping save his individual 'mouse position'
 - MOVE_BACK: return to saved point
 - MOVE_TO_XY/MOVE_TO_WH/MOVE_TO_NN: go to x,y/w,h/nw,nh (left/central/right numbers of the grid)